awsdocs/amazon-s3-userguide/doc_source/configuring-block-public-access-bucket.md

 For more information, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.

-You can use the S3 console, AWS CLI, AWS SDKs, and REST API to configure block public access settings for your bucket\.
+You can use the S3 console, AWS CLI, AWS SDKs, and REST API to grant public access to one or more buckets\.
+You can also block public access to buckets that are already public\.
 For more information, see the sections below\.

-To configure block public access settings for all the buckets in your account, see [Configuring block public access settings for your account](configuring-block-public-access-account.md)\.
+To configure block public access settings for every bucket in your account, see [Configuring block public access settings for your account](configuring-block-public-access-account.md)\.
 For information about configuring block public access for access points, see [Performing block public access operations on an access point](access-control-block-public-access.md#access-control-block-public-access-examples-access-point)\.

 ## Using the AWS CLI<a name="configuring-block-public-access-bucket-cli"></a>

-To perform block public access operations on a bucket, use the AWS CLI service `s3api`\.
+To block public access on a bucket or to delete the public access block, use the AWS CLI service `s3api`\.
 The bucket\-level operations that use this service are as follows:
 + PUT PublicAccessBlock \(for a bucket\)
 + GET PublicAccessBlock \(for a bucket\)
 + DELETE PublicAccessBlock \(for a bucket\)